UBC-MDS/clevercloud/README.md

 ## License

-`clevercloud` was created by Group_20.
+`clevercloud` was created by Amelia Tang, Arushi Ahuja, Victor Francis, Adrianne Leung.
 It is licensed under the terms of the MIT license.

 ## Credits